 ‘The Municipal Gallery Revisited’ by William Butler Yeats is a seven stanza poem that is separated into sets of eight lines, known as octaves.
 These octaves were originally divided up and numbered by Yeats with roman numerals.
 They follow a consistent rhyme scheme that conforms to the pattern of ABABABCC, changing end sounds from stanza to stanza.

-Poetic Techniques in The Municipal Gallery Revisited
+Explore The Municipal Gallery Revisited

-Within the poem there are a number of instances in which Yeats makes use of repetition such as through assonance or consonance and alliteration.
+Within the poem, there are a number of instances in which Yeats makes use of repetition such as through assonance or consonance and alliteration.
 The latter occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 Assonance and consonance occur when a vowel or consonant sound is reused within one line, or multiple lines of verse.

 Yeats also makes use of anaphora, or the repetition of a word or phrase at the beginning of multiple lines, usually in succession.
 A great example is in the first stanza.
 The last three lines all begin with “A”.
 Through this technique, Yeats is able to create a list within the poem.
 In this case, the statements build upon one another until a larger image is created, depicting Yeats’ surroundings.

-In this piece, Yeats is recalls a time that he visited the The Municipal Gallery of Modern Art.
-The poem is filled with references to various figures in Irish history from Kevin O’Higgins, an Irish politician who served as Vice-President of the Executive Council and Minister for Justice, to Hugh Lane, an Irish art dealer, collector and gallery director.
+In this piece, Yeats recalls a time that he visited The Municipal Gallery of Modern Art.
+The poem is filled with references to various figures in Irish history from Kevin O’Higgins, an Irish politician who served as Vice-President of the Executive Council and Minister for Justice, to Hugh Lane, an Irish art dealer, collector, and gallery director.
 Lane established The Municipal Gallery of Modern Art.
 The latter also alluded to in Yeats’ poem, ‘September 1913’.

 Analysis of The Municipal Gallery Revisited